italonascimento/wire/README.md

 ### Wiring it up

-Now, we're abble to define our constructor.
+Now we're abble to define our constructor.

 ```lua
 return function(sources)